 Correlations across tasks.
 As with the correlations between different detection indexes within a task, one can also compute the correlation between each of the indexes across tasks.
 For example, do individuals who show a larger detection effect on the base-rate task also show a larger detection effect on the conjunction task?
-Results of this analysis indicate that the size of the confidence, r=.17, p<.05, and response time index, r=.16, p<.05, is correlated across tasks.
-There was no clear association for the confidence response time across tasks, r=.01, p=.97.
+The results of this analysis indicate that the size of the confidence, r=0.17, p < 0.05, and response time index, r = 0.16, p < 0.05, are correlated across tasks.
+There was no clear association for the confidence response time across tasks, p=0.01, p=0.97.
 Hence, just as the confidence and response time measures were found to be most strongly associated within the base-rate and conjunction task, these two indexes also show the strongest correlation across both tasks.
 For completeness, note that a full overview of correlations between the different indexes within and across tasks can be found in Table S5.